davisanc/AzureSecurityLabs/README.md

 These series of labs are based on the **[Azure Reference Architecture](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/n-tier/n-tier-sql-server)** to deploy an **N-Tier application**

+To simplify and speed up the process of creating this architecture we will only deploy one VM per Tier.
+Also, the Domain Controller VM and AD Domain Services are removed from the lab template, as this could be run on a separate workshop

 ![image of 3tier](/images/n-tier-sql-server.png)

 ## Lab Series